 This bus station is in a part of town that is slightly rough around the edges.
 So, you may prefer to take a cab here from your hotel, and you certainly shouldn’t consider walking here at night.

 The bus between Guadalajara and Lake Chapala departs every 45 minutes and stops at Tlaquepaque.
-Tlaquepaque is the only stop before the lake, so it is easy to know when you need to disembark.
+Tlaquepaque is the only stop before the lake, so it is easy to know when you need to get off, but it is also worth following your journey on Google Maps so your GPS shows you when you are close to Tlaquepaque.

 - Quinta Don Jose Boutique Hotel – Gorgeous independent property with traditional decor